When is Commencement 2021?

 The University of Mississippi 2020 Commencement exercises will be held May 6 – 8, 2021.
 Morning convocation will be held on Saturday, May 8 at 8:00 a.m. in Vaught-Hemingway Stadium.
 To view the 2020 Commencement ceremony schedule, see

-Since Commencement is a ticketed event this year, how many tickets will I get?
+Since all 2021 Commencement ceremonies are ticketed this year, how many tickets will I get?
 How will I receive tickets?

 In order to keep our graduates and their families safe and in compliance with current government orders and public health guidance, each graduate will receive a certain allotment of tickets for their respective school or college ceremonies.
 Morning Convocation for Commencement 2020 and Commencement 2021 will not be ticketed.
-Ticket allotments for Commencement 2020 will be released in the near future and shared via email with graduates.
-View the ticket allotments for Commencement 2021 exercises here.
+View the ticket information page for Commencement 2021 to reserve your tickets.

 What if COVID restrictions are lifted before Commencement?

 The university has developed its planning for Commencement 2020 and 2021 in compliance with current government orders and public health guidance.
 Venue capacities are subject to change dependent upon evolving COVID-19 restrictions and protocols.

 How are you prioritizing the safety and health of graduates and their families during Commencement 2020 and Commencement 2021?

 At this time, all COVID-19 protocols and procedures will be observed during Commencement 2020 and Commencement 2021 including wearing cloth face coverings and adhering to social distancing.
 Please visit this page to see a list of all COVID-19 protocols and procedures.